 - 1. A written capstone report;

-- 2. Digital and/or hard copies of data, maps, and software produced; and
+- 2. Digital copies of data, maps, and software produced as appropriate; and

 - 3. A user guide if appropriate.

 - 1. Students in the MS online program are advised by the online MS-GISc Program Director for the department. - 2.
 The student communicates with the advisor to create his/her program.
 The student is advanced to degree candidacy after the program has been planned, a timetable has been arranged, and the project proposal has been presented and accepted. - 3.
 Although the program subsequently may be modified in a minor way, both the student and the advisor should assume that it will be followed.
 Should the student's area of interest for capstone project research change significantly, the student's program will be subject to departmental review, and a determination will be made whether the department can support the new topic.
 If not, the department may decide that the student's program be terminated. - 4.
 Following the capstone proposal preparation and review of the written proposal, the capstone advisor will convey their assessment and recommendations to the student.
-The capstone advisor will then meet with the student, and together they will determine changes necessary to render the capstone project acceptable. - 5.
-Regarding the course GEOG 4993 Project: The student may not register for this course until successful completion of GEOG 4020 (Geographic Research Methods), this course is usually completed at the start of the academic program. - 6.
-Review of the Capstone Project: The project is directed by the capstone advisor and evaluated by the client and the online MS-GISc program director.
-The Capstone project production schedule is provided when the student enrolls in the Capstone class.
+The capstone advisor will then meet with the student, and together they will determine changes necessary to render the capstone project acceptable.

-1 A more complete capstone proposal and project document is available online to guide students through the capstone process and expectations.
+&lt;sup>1 A more complete capstone proposal and project document is available online to guide students through the capstone process and expectations.